Pearl Street Matinee

 SENIOR CENTER AFTERNOON BOOK DISCUSSION

-Join Deputy Director Katie Werth for a discussion of One Hundred Years of Lenni and Margot by Marianne Cronin.
+Join Deputy Director Katie Werth for a discussion of Kitchens of the Great Midwest by J. Ryan Stradal.

 View Event →